The complete TCPA express written consent checklist

 Source: Hatch

 This permission must specify the phone number to be called and requires to obtain the recipient’s written or electronic signature.
-This could be a signed document or a simple press of a button to affirm the agreement.
+This could be a signed document or press of a webform button with suitable language indicating a selection and agreement is being provided.
 It is also necessary to disclose that giving consent is not a condition of purchase.

 Why you need to obtain prior express written consent for marketing calls and texts